Build momentum from the trust you’ve gained with your audience and find affiliates to promote your products on other niche websites.

 It’s time to grow your affiliate family, in a way that makes sense.
 No one likes being around a dysfunctional family.

-Take a moment to get to know your current audience:
+Take a moment to get to know your current audience

-What do you notice in the comments of your blogs, social media posts, and reviews?
+- What do you notice in the comments of your blogs, social media posts, and reviews?
 Is there a recurring theme or question?

-Where are their clicks coming from?
+- Where are their clicks coming from?
 Where are their clicks going after they land on your site?
 What product or service area has brought you the most income?

 He has tapped into this equation so well that after promoting one product in 2003, his affiliate site is now an entire digital mall!
 Darren’s site is heavily Amazon based, and includes an array of products that range from practical to perverted.
 He brings in roughly $80,000 a year from This Is Why I’m Broke.